Bespoke One-on-One Writer Mentorship

 Writing prompts when you are stuck for ideas

 Writing Friends is a 12-week scheme.
-Please note that Writing Friends has sold out for 2019.
-I am now booking for January places, please email me directly to discuss your interest at firstname.lastname@example.org.
+Please note that Writing Friends has sold out for 2019 and for January-March 2020.
+I am now booking from April to June 2020 places.
+Please email me directly to discuss your interest at firstname.lastname@example.org.